CloudKidStudio/project-grunt/README.md

 **sync-version** | Automatically update the _version_ and _name_ fields in **bower.json**
-**qa** | Build the project in debug mode and run in the web browser by running a NodeJS server **run** | Preview the deploy index.html file in a web browser by running a NodeJS server
+**qa** | Build the project in debug mode and run in the web browser by running a NodeJS server **run** | Preview the deploy index.html file in a web browser by running a NodeJS server **build** | Compile a full build of the project and libraries.
+With no arguments, performs a release build.
+Calling it as build:dev, performs a debug build

 ## Build File